 Foods with low Glycemic Index

-On the other hand, foods with a GI between 0 and 55 include the following:
+On the other hand, foods with a glycemic index between 0 and 55 include the following:

 - Non-starchy green vegetables and greens.